 The AVAC is a member of the Astronomical League and sponsors several observing groups including, but not limited to, The Messier Group (Telescope and Binocular), The Universe Sampler Group, The Planetary Observers Group, and The Lunar Observers Group.
 Several of our members have received their Regular Certificate, having observer at least 70 items, and a few have received their Honorary Certificate by completing the entire list of 110.
 Take a look at the list and watch it grow, maybe we'll see your name there soon.

 Once a year we present the Keith Lawson Award, named after one of the founding members and first President of the club, to one of our members.
 The award is in recognition of outstanding contribution to the AVAC and the world of Amateur Astronomy.
+We also present the Holland Fountain Award, "to recognize the AVAC Member who best demonstrates amateur astronomical enthusiasm."
+This enthusiasm can be expressed through their community outreach activities, organization or participation in club events, motivational writing, or development of club programs that inspire others to participate in amateur astronomy.
 If you know a club member that you think deserves the award, please submit a nomination.